-When people think about family therapy, usually internships, careers, and business in general are not the first thing on their mind.
+When people think about family therapy, usually internships, careers and business in general are not the first thing on their minds.
 That said, there is a lot that we can all learn from therapy techniques.
 One such thing that we can learn comes from an approach called narrative therapy.

 In narrative therapy, there is a concept called “externalizing the problem.”
 Externalizing the problem occurs by separating the problem form the person and personifying it.
 For example, if a recently graduated business student is having trouble landing an entry level position in human resources because they do not have enough work experience, they can externalize the problem by calling it “The Challenge” or some other word that the person finds meaningful.
 This externalization process can make it easier for a job seeker to address their challenges because it is no longer as personal.
 As you may remember from my previous article, characteristics, which are more personal in nature, are more difficult to change than behaviors, which are less personal.